Have you been shadowbanned?

 For public Instagram accounts, a shadowban means that only your followers will see your posts – any post that you hashtag won’t appear in a hashtag search.
 Shadowbanning can affect individual posts, or a whole account.

 A clue is a sudden drop in engagement – you might notice that you’re not getting any retweets, likes or replies on your posts or tweets.

-On Instagram, there is a simple online tool to check – but it’s not reliable.
-The best way to check is to upload a new photo to your Instagram account, using a unique hashtag in the caption.
+On Instagram, Triberr have a shadowban tester that analyses the hashtags on your last ten posts to see if there’s a problem.
+You can also check by uploading a new photo to your Instagram account, using a unique hashtag in the caption.
 Then ask someone who DOESN’T follow your account to search for that hashtag.
 If your photo doesn’t appear in their search results, you’ve been shadowbanned.